pyroscope/pyrocore/docs/references-cli-usage.rst

-      -V, --view-only       show search result only in default ncurses view --to-view=NAME        show search result only in named ncurses view --tee-view            ADDITIONALLY show search results in ncurses view (modifies -V and --to-view behaviour) --from-view=NAME      select only items that are on view NAME -M NAME, --modify-view=NAME
+      -V, --view-only       show search result only in default ncurses view --to-view=NAME        show search result only in named ncurses view --tee-view            ADDITIONALLY show search results in ncurses view (modifies -V and --to-view behaviour) --from-view=NAME      select only items that are on view NAME (NAME can be an info hash to quickly select a single item)
+      -M NAME, --modify-view=NAME
                             get items from given view and write result back to it (short-cut to combine --from-view and --to-view)
+      -Q LEVEL, --fast-query=LEVEL
+                            enable query optimization (=: use config; 0: off; 1: safe; 2: danger seeker) [=]
       --call=CMD            call an OS command pattern in the shell --spawn=CMD [--spawn ...]
                             execute OS command pattern(s) directly